Interactive Charts & Data

 - In the 2022-2023 school year, 8.2% of students are enrolled in the Highly Capable program.

-- Almost 720 students are enrolled in the Dual Language program available at five KSD schools.
+- Over 650 students are enrolled in the Dual Language program available at five KSD schools.

 - 78.2% of students in grade 12 were enrolled in a dual credit program in 2021-2022.

 - In the 2020-21 school year, all qualified students who applied to the College Bound Scholarship were accepted.

 Smarter Balanced Assessment (SBA) Test Results

 - In 2022, 47.9% of students met the English Language Arts (ELA) standard and 33.6% of students met the Math standard.

 - Between 2015 and 2019, a greater percentage of Asian and white KSD students met the ELA and Math standards than Black/African American and Hispanic/Latino KSD students.

 - 89% of the Class of 2022 graduated from KSD in four years.
 Over the past six years, the graduation rate at KSD has increased by 8.6%.

-- The graduation rate of English language learning KSD students has increased by almost 25% between 2017 and 2021.
-The proportion of students receiving Inclusive Education services who graduated in the Class of 2021 declined by about 7% from the Class of 2020.
+- The graduation rate of Multilingual Education (MLE) KSD students has increased by almost 30% between 2016 and 2022.
+The proportion of students receiving Inclusive Education services who graduated in the Class of 2022 increased by about 13.7% from the Class of 2021.